 Equipment", that would be schematics, manual, other documentation, or

 even vintage B&W photos, let me know.
 Use this e-mail link:

 photo left: Shows the top of the RAG-1 chassis.
 Note the "chopped" brown cloth-covered power cable.
 This is a shielded cable with six wires inside.
-Two wires for the AC power switch connection to the external power supply, two large gauge wires for the tube heaters, one wire for the +180vdc B+ and one wire for B-/chassis.
+Two large gauge wires are for the tube heaters, the two medium gauge wires appear to be for an external audio connection, one wire is for the +180vdc B+ and one wire is for the RF grid bias voltage.
+The shield is used for the chassis ground connection.
 The coaxial cable also is cut.
 There probably was an antenna input box mounted behind the tuning condenser that is missing.
 It may have had a selectable condenser or inductor (like the RAK receiver input) inside or it might have just been a mechanical mounting for the coaxial cable.
 According to the USN Catalog description the antenna input is tuned but that is probably the larger first gang of the five-section dual tuning condenser.

-photo right: Shows some of the "crunch" damage done to the right side-rear-bottom of the chassis.
+photo right: Shows some of the "crunch and crumple" damage done to the right side-rear-bottom of the chassis.
 Also, some of the damage to the various shielded covers.
 Note that the triangular shaped side panel is missing from this side of the receiver.

 |photo left: Shows underneath the RAG-1 chassis.

 Apparent is the damage to the component mountings where the major